Last updated on April 17, 2022

-Yes, as I said I had the passion for writing and I developed it in different ways.
+Yes, as I said I had a passion for writing, and I developed it in different ways.
 Of course, sad to say, all these are not in the English language instead it was all in Malayalam.

 In short, this passion urged me to enter slowly into the English language and started writing poems and letters to different publications.

 After reaching Secunderabad from my native place and the stay with my elder sister and family was a new turn in my writing journey.

 In short, my Sister’s encouragement helped me a lot to turn into the field of journalism and I completed my degree and joined the Post Graduate Diploma in Journalism and that paved the way to enter into the field of English writing and later to English blogging.

 Yes, those writing experiences in Malayalam motivated me to write in English and thus started writing on the blog pages.

 4. Reji: Running more than one blog is a time-consuming process.
 Still, how do you manage to blog in two different languages at the same time?
 Could you explain a little more about this?

 P V Ariel: Yes, as we (bloggers) all know, “Blogging is a tedious and time-consuming job.”
 One needs to put a lot of effort into it.
 Otherwise, one cannot succeed in this field.

 As I said earlier my English writing started with writing letters to different blog posts, I mean as we call it here “blog comments.”

 One needs to put a lot of effort into it.
 Otherwise, one cannot succeed in this field.
 As I said earlier my English writing started with writing letters to different blog posts, I mean as we call it here “blog comments.”